Nevins Library Internet and Computer Use Policy

 - Save work onto an external drive, USB, or Flash drive.
 Work may not be saved onto public computers.
 The Library is not responsible for lost work.
 BE SURE TO SAVE APPROPRIATELY.

 - Patrons must use headphones when listening to media.
-They can either use their own or purchase a pair at the front desk.
+They can either use their own or purchase a pair at the reference desk.

 - Computers shut down automatically at 8:55 pm.
 Be sure to save or print prior to then.